LeeAnnEditor/o365hq/services/Office 365 Tenant-to-Tenant Cutover Email Migration Without Downtime and Bounced Email.md

 1. Provide a dedicated point of contact responsible for working with IT Partner
 2. Coordinate any outside vendor resources and schedules
-3. Configure all network equipment such as load balancers, routers, firewalls, and switches
+3. Configure all network equipment, such as load balancers, routers, firewalls, and switches
 4. If Microsoft Outlook or other desktop email clients are used to connect to Office 365, deploy email software on client workstations
 5. Perform changes to internal and external DNS, as required
-6. Assist with identification of high-risk users (top executives and VIP-users, users with 50 GB mailboxes or larger and/or 30 GB deleted folders or larger)
+6. Assist with identification of high-risk users (top executives and VIP users, users with 50 GB mailboxes or larger and/or 30 GB deleted folders or larger)
-7. Recreate new Outlook profile on all client workstations, if desktop Outlook version is used
+7. Recreate new Outlook profile on all client workstations, if desktop version of Outlook is used
 8. Inform users about upcoming changes and provide the necessary information

 ### Additional cost items not provided by the project

 1. Informing users about upcoming changes
-2.  Сustomer team training (could be added as additional service)
+2.  Сustomer team training (could be added as an additional service)
-3. Migration of Corporate documents to SharePoint Online (could be added as additional service)
+3. Migration of corporate documents to SharePoint Online (could be added as an additional service)
 4. Desktop software settings

 Upon completion of the project, we will provide a project closeout report.
-This document will indicate the final project status including evidence of matching acceptance criteria, outstanding issues and the final budget.
+This document will indicate the final project status, including evidence of matching acceptance criteria, outstanding issues, if any, and the final budget.
 If you require more extensive documentation, it can be provided for an additional fee.

 ### Prerequisites

-1. You must have global-admin level access to the source Office 365 tenant
+1. You must have global admin level access to the source Office 365 tenant
-2. You must have global-admin level access to the destination Office 365 tenant with Exchange Online licenses available
+2. You must have global admin level access to the destination Office 365 tenant, with Exchange Online licenses available
 3. You must have access to your email domain DNS zone

 ### Plan